 Northern Vietnam has four seasons and during the winter months (December – February) it can get down to 40° F or even colder in the mountains.
 And the summer months of June – August are quite hot, in the 90° F range.
 The autumn time sees a bit of rain which can make a trip to Sapa quite a muddy experience.

 Central Vietnam has warm temperatures year-round and in the summer months (June – August) it can be almost unbearably hot.
 The weather from November to April is a bit cooler and drier.
 And Southern Vietnam has a wet season (May – October) and a dry season (November – April).

 The currency in Vietnam is the Dong (VND).
 At the time of writing (August of 2018), the conversation rate was about 23,305 VND to $1 USD.
 So if we say that something costs 50,000 VND, that’s just about $2 USD.

 Vietnam is a cash-driven country and it’s rare to find restaurants, bars, or shops that take visa.
 Most ATMs will only let you take out a maximum of 3,000,000 VND (~$130 USD), and many will only give you 2,000,000 VND (~$85 USD) at a time.
 You’ll be charged a 3% transaction fee each time you use one.

-Unlike Thailand you can’t simply arrive in Vietnam and get stamped into the country.
+Unlike Thailand, you can’t simply arrive in Vietnam and get stamped into the country.
 You’ve got a bit more work ahead of you.
+Even US Citizens will need a visa for Vietnam.
 Here are the specific steps you’ll need to take to get approved for the various visa options: